comotion/VSF/README.rst

    upon when Bad Stuff happens.

-This is done mainly by using clever VCL, and with as little impact on normal operation as possible.
+This is done mainly by using clever VCL, and with as little impact on normal cache operation as possible.
 The incident handlers can be CGI-like scripts on a backend.

 Quick Start